lucascirille/IAgent/README.md

 ## 📍 The Process

-[WRITE YOUR STORY HERE]

-> 💡 **Inspiration for your story:** "I've always been curious about how AI can handle boring office tasks like spreadsheet management.
+I've always been curious about how AI can handle boring office tasks like spreadsheet management.
 While Python is the 'standard' for this, I wanted to see if I could build a faster, more robust version using Rust.
 The main challenge was mapping the AI's natural language output to specific Excel grid operations.
 I spent a lot of time fine-tuning the prompts to ensure the agent wouldn't break the cell formatting.
-It's still a work in progress, but it's a great proof of concept for automated data workflows."
+It's still a work in progress, but it's a great proof of concept for automated data workflows.

 ## 🚦 Running the Project